proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

     }
 ]

-In this test,arrow will use the controller-locator to find elements in login page and then after that it will go to search page to run a mocha-style test. users can add any kind of test cases only if test runner is specified with "engine" field.
+In this test,arrow will use the controller/locator to find elements in login page and after that it will go to search page to run a mocha-style test. users can add any kind of test cases only if test runner is specified with "engine" field.

 Re-Using Browser Sessions